The-One-And-Only-H/CV/README.md

 # CV

 <h1>H</h1>
-(my pronouns are they/them)
+<p>(my pronouns are they/them)</p>

-Who am I?
+<h1>Who am I?</h1>
-Hello!
+<p>Hello!
 My name is H and I am a self-taught developer.
 I currently work full-time for a local homelessness charity and have been working in the third sector in both paid and voluntary roles for the past ten years.
 I see myself as an ambitious and driven character who enjoys a good challenge.
-Coding has scratched my problem solving itch and now I want to do it as more than just a hobby.
+Coding has scratched my problem solving itch and now I want to do it as more than just a hobby.</p>

-How have I taught myself?
+<h1>How have I taught myself?</h1>
-Codebar
+<h2>Codebar</h2>
-After expressing an interest in career change to a friend of mine last year, they suggested attending Codebar to see if computer programming might be of interest.
+<p>After expressing an interest in career change to a friend of mine last year, they suggested attending Codebar to see if computer programming might be of interest.
 I completed their HTML tutorial during my first visit and I was hooked.
 I began exploring online resources so as to expand my coding knowledge and soon moved onto learning CSS and JavaScript with Codecademy whilst watching video tutorials on Pluralsight.
-Given I currently work full-time, I spent every evening in the Jubilee Library, dedicating my free time to code.
+Given I currently work full-time, I spent every evening in the Jubilee Library, dedicating my free time to code.</p>

-Python
+<h2>Python</h2>
-After I'd spent several months studying front-end development, I began my exploration of backend coding and discovered Python.
+<p>fter I'd spent several months studying front-end development, I began my exploration of backend coding and discovered Python.
 This was partially thanks to reading Allen B. Downey’s “How to think like a computer scientist”.
 Where the syntax of JavaScript was messy and verbose, Python was clean and concise.
-So after teaching myself the fundamentals, I decided I wanted to teach myself by building a project.
+So after teaching myself the fundamentals, I decided I wanted to teach myself by building a project.</p>

-TREP
+<h2>TREP</h2>
-I decided to choose a subject that is close to my heart and so The Rainbow Encyclopedia Project (TREP) was born.
-I wanted to showcase the many prominent figures throughout LGBT history in such a way that is engaging and user friendly.
+<p>I decided to choose a subject that is close to my heart and so The Rainbow Encyclopedia Project (TREP) was born.
+I wanted to showcase the many prominent figures throughout LGBT history in such a way that is engaging and user friendly.</p>

-Initially I developed the front-end code, starting with design, layout and functionality, using a mix of the skills I'd learned with HTML, CSS, and some jQuery.
+<p>Initially I developed the front-end code, starting with design, layout and functionality, using a mix of the skills I'd learned with HTML, CSS, and some jQuery.
 The generation of the actual site was done using Python scripting to compose the final output.
-I then manually pushed the static HTML to GitHub for deployment, which you can see here: https://github.com/The-One-And-Only-H/TREP
+I then manually pushed the static HTML to GitHub for deployment, which you can see here: https://github.com/The-One-And-Only-H/TREP</p>

-What I want to do next?
+<h2>What I want to do next?</h2>
-I want to improve upon my knowledge of Python, which I would like to start using for web applications hence why I am now beginning to teach myself Django, with a view to building an updatable and dynamic version of my project TREP.
-While I certainly want to focus on back-end development, I am also interested in expanding my understanding of JavaScript and other front-end technologies.
+<p>I want to improve upon my knowledge of Python, which I would like to start using for web applications hence why I am now beginning to teach myself Django, with a view to building an updatable and dynamic version of my project TREP.
+While I certainly want to focus on back-end development, I am also interested in expanding my understanding of JavaScript and other front-end technologies.</p>

-Additionally, I have recently set up a new group in Brighton entitled Code Brunch, which endeavours to be a regular coding event for women, trans people and non-binary folk to help each other work on their own projects in a safe and supportive space.
-Our first public event will be the last week of July.
+<p>Additionally, I have recently set up a new group in Brighton entitled Code Brunch, which endeavours to be a regular coding event for women, trans people and non-binary folk to help each other work on their own projects in a safe and supportive space.
+Our first public event will be the last week of July.</p>

-My professional career
+<h1>My professional career</h1>

 -	Administrator at Brighton Housing Trust, Brighton (7th July 2015-Present)